kblum/temperature-sensor-nodemcu/README.md

 ## Configuration

-Create a `config.h` file and populate with the following settings (substituting in appropriate values):
+Create a `src/config.h` file and populate with the following settings (substituting in appropriate values):

 ```cpp
 // Wi-Fi credentials